-Now, after Ramadan is over, we should consider what we have achieved during the holy month and build on it to make our journey of self-improvement an ongoing one.
+Now that Ramadan is over, we should consider what we have achieved during the holy month and build on it to make our journey of self-improvement an ongoing one.

-It is very common for some Muslims to avoid gossip in Ramadan as they believe it will spoil their fasting, however, they go back to gossip after Ramadan without feeling any guilt!
+It is very common for some Muslims to avoid gossip in Ramadan as they believe it will spoil their fasting; however, they go back to gossip after Ramadan without feeling any guilt!

-Well, Ramadan can be a very good start for attempts to experience life without gossip and surprisingly, you’ll find out that you lose nothing.
+Well, Ramadan can be a very good start for attempts to experience life without gossip, and surprisingly, you’ll find out that you lose nothing.

-Try the following tips that might help you to stop gossip
+Try the following tips that might help you to stop gossip.

+- Keep yourself busy.
 Get engaged in useful and fruitful activities if your work doesn’t take most of your time.

-Make a gossip watch, in which you write down your gossip score and how much you’ve improved
+- Make a gossip watch, in which you write down your gossip score and how much you’ve improved.

-Sometimes we tend to criticize behaviors and attitudes of someone, which we might easily replicate if we were in the same situation, or we might act even worse.
+Sometimes we tend to criticize the behaviors and attitudes of someone, which we might easily replicate if we were in the same situation, or we might act even worse.

 Being judgmental is not detrimental for those whom you judge; it’s more detrimental for you.

-Think Economic or Stop over Spending?
+Think Economic or Stop Overspending?

-The time that we should learn more about how the poor suffer hunger and need, we eat more and give away the true lesson and spirit of the holy month.
+When we should learn more about how the poor suffer hunger and need, we eat more and give away the true lesson and spirit of the holy month.

-Plan for Ramadan budget beforehand; you can have a good control early enough with a plan that extends to most of the details so you don’t have any surprises.
+Have a good control early enough with a plan that extends to most of the details so you don’t have any surprises.

-Include only necessary items that work for both healthy and low budget meals
+- Include only necessary items that work for both healthy and low-budget meals.

-Don’t go to big supermarkets or hypermarkets frequently, make it once a month or so, because it’s more likely that you’ll be attracted by different offers and you might find yourself buying lots of things you don’t really need.
+- Don’t go to big supermarkets or hypermarkets frequently.
+Make it once a month or so, because it’s more likely that you’ll be attracted by different offers and you might find yourself buying lots of things you don’t really need.